 Structures and Pointers

-Getting Started:

-As you have done each week, download the zip file InitialProject.zip file, import it into Code Composer, compile it, and run it in the debugger on the MSP432P401R.
-You are now ready to add the code for this week’s learning.

 Data Structures

 In a previous lab you learned the basics of functions and variables.
-This lab will introduce you to some more complex concepts that, while a bit difficult to master, lets you make more interesting applications that are also both more readable and more efficient.
+This lab will introduce you to some more complex concepts that, lets you make more interesting applications that are also both more readable and more efficient.
 Let’s start with some code:

 #include "msp.h"